 One of the most interesting attractions in the Diocletian Palace is its underground network of cellars and tunnels.

-To explore these underground wonders, walk to the Peristil Square and look for the stone staircase leading beneath the Ethnographic Museum.
+To explore these underground wonders, walk to Peristil Square and look for the stone staircase leading beneath the Ethnographic Museum.
 The Diocletian Cellars are a great place to escape the heat, as the temperatures are always much cooler!

 Additionally, you'll find many small market stalls in the cellars, offering everything from hand-made souvenirs to local delicacies.